-Some people use the term “lazy bowel” to refer to slowed digestion.
-Slowed digestion is a symptom of a condition rather than a condition in itself.
+Some people use the term lazy bowel syndrome to refer to slow digestion.
+Slow digestion is a symptom of a condition rather than a condition itself.

 A person who has slowed digestion may experience other symptoms, such as infrequent bowel movements, constipation, and straining.

 Read on to find out the causes of a lazy bowel and the other symptoms that may accompany it.
-We also outline various treatment options that could aid proper digestion and help alleviate symptoms.
+Various treatment options could aid proper digestion and help alleviate symptoms.

 A lazy bowel is not a diagnosable medical disorder.
 However, many people use this term to refer to slowed digestion.

 Slowed digestion results in infrequent bowel movements, which doctors call slow transit constipation (STC).

 People with STC have very hard stools.
 Hard stools are more difficult to pass and can lead to complications, such as hemorrhoids and painful bowel movements.

 Some people develop slowed digestion after prolonged use of stimulant laxatives.
 Some examples of these drugs include: